jwelsch/TextTabulator/src/TextTabulator.Adapters.MLDotNet/README.md

 Return

-- `IEnumerable<string>?`: An enumerable containing the header strings, or null if the CSV data did not have headers.
+- `IEnumerable<string>?`: An enumerable containing the header strings, or null if the data did not have headers.

 > `public IEnumerable<IEnumerable<string>> GetValueStrings()`